-- Flatulence: Cabbage is a cruciferous vegetable that is rich in sulfur and dietary fiber and can disagree with your baby’s sensitive stomach.
+- Flatulence: Cabbage is a cruciferous vegetable that is rich in sulfur and dietary fiber and can upset your baby’s stomach health.
 These substances often contribute to gas formation.
 Almost all the varieties of cabbage cause gas formation.
 Fiber is beneficial but only in small quantities; else it can cause diarrhea.
 Hence, their consumption by babies must be controlled well.
-If the baby has coliciXFrequent, prolonged, and intense periods of crying in a healthy baby without any apparent reason the excessive gas formation can cause discomfort, which can aggravate further if the baby has colic.
+If the baby has coliciXFrequent, prolonged, and intense periods of crying in a healthy baby without any apparent reason the excessive gas formation can cause discomfort that can worsen further, making colic relief necessary.

 - Blue baby syndrome: Blue baby syndrome or methemoglobinemia occurs when hemoglobin is unable to carry oxygen to body tissues, thus making the skin and lips turn blue.
 Infants are more susceptible to it because of the immature digestive system.
 Vegetables that are naturally high in nitrate can lead to this condition.
 Ingestion of Chinese cabbage has been associated with methemoglobinemia.
 You can avoid this variety and consider alternative types of cabbage to feed your baby (11).